chukkwagon/angular-click-to-edit/README.md

 `click-to-edit` template, you can pass arbitrary attributes into the input field and they will work on your scope as expected.
 This is particularly useful for validation controls.

+## Development

+Install dependencies with `npm install`.
+Run the test suite with `gulp watch` which watches the module and test file for changes.